danyu9394/li_uvc_extension/README.md

     5. run any camera streaming application in linux(e.g. guvcview)**MUST DO**
     6. _comment out_ __load_register_setting_from_configuration__, compile the code
-    7. re-run the program, and your saved register info is loaded The initialization for GMSL2 and camera is done when you start any streaming application.
+    7. re-run the program, and your saved register info is loaded